Cindy Ariel, Ph.D.

 Dr. Ariel believes that a warm, respectful and trusting relationship between you and your therapist is paramount to the effectiveness of your therapy.
 She offers guidance using a balanced humanistic and analytic approach in a safe, confidential, and supportive environment.
 She helps people explore issues, both past and present, and gain new perspectives that lead to positive growth, healing, and change.

-Cindy Ariel, PhD works on a volunteer basis as a Mid-Atlantic Regional Leader for Dining for Women, a global giving circle working to engage people in powerful and creative ways to assure gender equality, transforming lives and reducing extreme poverty.
+Cindy Ariel, works on a volunteer basis as a Chapter Leader for Dining for Women, a global giving circle working to engage people in powerful and creative ways to assure gender equality, transform lives and reduce extreme poverty.

 Contact Dr. Ariel at 215-592-1333, ext.
 1 or by email at firstname.lastname@example.org